sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

     How long are the unfilled pending orders open after news time.

     long secondsAfterNewsOffset:
-    If we use multi-parameter strategy with this parameter we can have positions which are open for a longer time than the secondsAfterNews.
+    If we use multi-parameter strategy with this parameter we can have pending orders which are open for a longer time than the secondsAfterNews.

     double breakevenTrigger:
     How much in profit must be the position to make a break even action (pull the stopLoss closer).
 If 0 there is no breakEven.